t04glovern/aws-greengrass-cfn/.blog/README.md

 # }
 ```

-In my case the group ID can be seen above, simply substitue it into the following command to kick off your first deployment
+In my case the group ID can be seen above, simply substitute it into the following command to kick off your first deployment

 ```bash
 aws greengrass create-deployment \